-- Remote education (see Appendix A for definition): - Classes are delivered by a teacher located in a physical classroom with students present while also providing simultaneous remote instruction. - Online students must attend class at the same time as students attending in person. - Attendance is based on actual attendance during class time (twice a day for elementary; each class period for secondary).
+- Classes are delivered by a teacher located in a physical classroom with students present while also providing simultaneous remote instruction. - o Online students must attend class at the same time as students attending in person. - Attendance is based on actual attendance during class time (twice a day for elementary; each class period for secondary).